jzbontar/steiner_smith/README.md

   In particular, I had to changed GRADthresh from 10 dBZ/deg to 20 dBZ/deg to match the result from the paper.

-- The pyart library, used for reading the radar files, sometimes performs linear interpolation in the radial direction when reading files, which affects the SPINchange feature.
-I use a hack to prevent the linear interpolation.

 References
 ----------